 The initial behavior rule proportions are estimated by building type and decision type in order to utilize relationships between the different types of decision makers and different types of decisions.
 For existing buildings (replacement and retrofit decision types), the decision makers are divided into government, private sector companies occupying self-owned building space, and private sector companies occupying rented building space.
 For new buildings, decision makers are divided into organizations building space for their own occupancy and speculative developers building space for sale upon completion.
-These proportions are developed by building type based on the interpretation of several qualitative descriptions of energy-efficiency-related decisionmaking as described in Appendix A (referenced in Table A-1).
+These proportions are developed by building type based on the interpretation of several qualitative descriptions of energy-efficiency-related decision making as described in Appendix A (referenced in Table A-1).

 The actual assumptions for the behavior rule proportions associated with government, private sector companies occupying self-owned building space, organizations building space for their own occupancy, and speculative developers are provided in Table E-4 listed by decision type.
-Data quality analysis was not performed in the data sources providing this information.
+Data quality analysis was not performed in the data sources providing this information; as a result, uncertainty should be expected concerning building type and decision type parameters.